alco-company/mortimer-bellis/WORKLOG.md

 - provided_services list not updated on create service
 - fix ring-black
 - filter does not post on tapping 'check'
+- position search better and prepare for 'AI' button

 ### 27/3/2025